Geurney/OrderMyPizza/README.md

 For pizzashop, pizzafactory and customer, most operations require user authenticiation (login with google account).
 So I tested using "Advanced REST client", a Chrome plug in to send request after signing in google account using browser.

-For API test, use the file under test folder.
+For API test, use the curl.txt under test folder.

 Get all pizzashops: